Featured Articles ➔

 Oils are packed with skin-loving ingredients like antioxidants, fatty acids, and vitamins.
 Some of these key ingredients are fatty acids, oleic and linoleic acid-- “Oleic acid is a monounsaturated fatty acid, also omega-9 fatty acid.
 Linoleic acid is an unsaturated fatty acid, and also an omega-6 fatty acid.”
 Acne-prone skin has been found to show low levels of linoleic acid on their skin surface lipids.
 (Source) Finding oils that are higher in linoleic acids would be better for oily skin, but this doesn’t negate the positive effects that oleic acids can have on the skin as well.
 Using oil that are balanced in both components will work even better, like with WOW Skin Science Castor Oil!

 With this ground-breaking info, introducing oil to your existing routine can sound scary, but it’s SUPER easy!
+Which oil is best for acne?
 Set the stage with a clean canvas, using WOW Skin Science Activated Charcoal Foaming Face Wash With Brush to gently exfoliate dead skin cells that are clogging pores with the soft-silicone built-in brush!
 It’s plant-powered with Activated Charcoal to absorb impurities and excess sebum to deep clean pores for a clean slate.

 The next step is to tone with WOW Skin Science 10-In-1 Apple Cider Vinegar Mist Tonic to refine pores, balance pH levels, and soothe skin irritations in one step.
 If your blemish-prone skin needs some extra treating, use the WOW Skin Science Activated Charcoal Face Mask to dig deep into pores and absorb built-up dirt, grime, and gunk in the skin that can cause acne.
 This mask can be applied just to the breakout-prone areas of your face to prevent over drying your skin.